What Is Peptide Mapping?

 3. Localization of modifications or variants

-Why Peptide Mapping Is Important for Protein Characterization ?
+Why is Peptide Mapping Important for Protein Characterization?

 Small changes in protein structure can affect the safety and performance of biotherapeutic products.
 Peptide mapping helps scientists confirm that a protein has the correct structure and sequence.
 It is a key method used for protein characterization in biopharmaceutical research.

-Peptide mapping confirms the primary amino-acid sequence and provides high sequence coverage.
+Peptide mapping confirms the primary amino acid sequence and provides high sequence coverage.
 It also detects post-translational modifications (PTMs) such as oxidation, deamidation, acetylation, glycosylation, and changes in disulfide bonds.

 When Do You Need Peptide Mapping?